 Personal Licences will be needed to supervise the sale of alcohol in any premises including pubs, off-licences, restaurants, hotels and private members' clubs.

-Personal Licences will be valid for 10 years.
+Personal Licences have no expiry date and will remain valid unless surrenderred.
 There will be various duties on holders of Personal Licences, and the court can forfeit their licence if they are convicted of any relevant offences.